ARL-EXIST/Art-Of-Data/_posts/2022-10-20-Digimon1-lab.md

 ---

 {: .box-note}
 **Note:** I apologise for the background which might make some things harder to read!
+I probably should have left it to plain white, but otherwise this is the best background in terms of reading the words, that I had.
+Other backgrounds were too annoying to read on.

 {: .box-note}
 **Note:** Collaborator(s) - Henry